 Giraffatitan — foramina in both anterior and posterior faces of the tuberculum in a single rib on MB.R.2181, but not apparently in any other rib.

-Cedarosaurus — no pneumatic features observed: two ribs “retain portions of the rib heads and clearly show that no pneumatic foramina was present” (Tidwell et al. 1999:25).
+Cedarosaurus — no pneumatic features observed: two ribs “retain portions of the rib heads and clearly show that no pneumatic foramina was[sic] present” (Tidwell et al. 1999:25).

-Venenosaurus — 40 mm wide pneumatic foramen on the posterior surface of a right-sided rib leading proximally into a cavity in the capitulum (Tidwell et al. 2001:153).
+Venenosaurus — a single 40 mm wide pneumatic foramen on the posterior surface of a right-sided rib leading proximally into a cavity in the capitulum (Tidwell et al. 2001:153).

 Lusotitan — although some dorsal rib fragments were excavated (Lapparent and Zbyszewski 1957), they were only briefly described and could not be located for the redescription of Mannion et al. (2013).